moustyb/nCalculator-1.0-for-kids-win11/README.md

-# nCalculator-1.0-for-kids-win11
+nCalculator-1.0-for-kids-win11
+A colorful, kid-friendly calculator designed to make math fun and accessible for children!

+GitHub license

+📌 Overview
-Kid-friendly calculator with colorful gradient buttons, keyboard support, and error handling.
-Responsive design for all devices.
-Simple, intuitive interface for children.
-Built with HTML, CSS, JavaScript. nCalculator-1.0-for-kids-win11 is a visually engaging calculator built specifically for children.
+nCalculator-1.0-for-kids-win11 is a visually engaging calculator built specifically for children.
 With bright colors, large buttons, and a simple interface, it helps kids learn math concepts in a fun way.
 The app runs natively on Windows 11 and is built with standard web technologies (HTML, CSS, JavaScript).

 ✨ Features